I’m almost to the finish line of my seemingly never-ending “My Design Style Defined. Well, Sort Of…” series (what the hell was I thinking??). 😯

 The black windows are pretty freaking awesome, but a bit too modern for what I envisioned.
 Plus, I really wanted something unique to set the tone that there is gonna be some really cool shit in this house.

-Here is how we integrated the antique windows into both rooms and I seriously LOVE LOVE LOVE how they turned out.
+Here is how I integrated the antique windows into both rooms and I seriously LOVE LOVE LOVE how they turned out.

-I really enjoy looking at them everyday and admiring how truly unique they are.
-I love how the minty green adds just enough color to pop against the white walls.
+I love how truly unique they are and I love how the minty green adds just enough color to pop against the white walls.
 Plus, they add another layer of warmth to the rooms since they’re made of wood and not metal.
 With Farmhouse style, you definitely want to create spaces that feel warm and inviting and I really think these windows delivered that element perfectly.

 ESSENTIAL DESIGN ELEMENT #3: